GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 \includelineno DenseMatrixExample_rowsReduction_maxNorm.cpp

+The lambda functions rare:

-The `fetch` lambda function just returns absolute value of \f$a_{ij} \f$ which is represented again by the varibale `value`.
-The `reduce` lambda function returns larger of given values and the lambda function 'keep' stores the results to the output vector the same way as in the previous example.
-Of course, if we compute the maximum of all output vector elements we get some kind of maximal matrix norm.
+* `fetch` lambda function just returns absolute value of \f$a_{ij} \f$ which is represented again by the variable `value`.
+* `reduce` lambda function returns larger of given values.
+* `keep` stores the results to the output vector the same way as in the previous example.

+Note, that the idempotent value for the reduction is \ref std::numeric_limits< double >::lowest.
+Of course, if we compute the maximum of all output vector elements, we get some kind of maximal matrix norm.
 The output looks as:

 \include DenseMatrixExample_rowsReduction_maxNorm.out

 ### Sparse matrices example <a name="sparse-matrices-flexible-reduction-example"></a>

-The *flexible parallel reduction* in rows for sparse matrices is very simmilar to the one for dense matrices.
-It consits of three lambda functions:

-See the following example:
+The following example demonstrates sparse matrix-vector product:

 \includelineno SparseMatrixExample_rowsReduction_vectorProduct.cpp